Afrolumens Project home page linkEnslavement

 Documentation: S.S.
 Rutherford, "The Underground Railroad," in Publications of the Historical Society of Dauphin County, 1928, p.
 7.

 S. S. Rutherford recorded an incident from October 1845 in which a party of eleven Maryland slaveholders, led by John Fitch, rode from Harrisburg to the William Rutherford farm, where ten fugitive slaves had taken shelter in the barn.
 The Maryland slaveholders were identified as Mr. Buchanan and Mr. Potts.
-According to Rutherford, the slaveholders were tipped off to the location of the fugitives by "a mulatto named James Millwood, a waiter in Cloverly's Hotel, corner of Second Street and Market Square, where Messrs.
+According to Rutherford, the slaveholders were tipped off to the location of the fugitives by "a mulatto named James Millwood, a waiter in Coverly's Hotel, corner of Second Street and Market Square, where Messrs.
 Buchanan and Potts stopped when they came to Harrisburg."

 Mitchell, Robert, Jr.